TheOdinProject/curriculum/intermediate_html_css/intermediate_css_concepts/custom_properties.md

 1. Only `dark` and `light` are valid values for the media query, so you can't use it to implement any themes beyond these two basic ones.
 1. The `light` value for the media query is actually for when a user has a light theme specified *or* when they have no preference set.
 1. It doesn't allow users to change the theme themselves, which can still be important in cases where a user might want to use the theme opposite of their OS/user agent preferred one for whatever reason.

-This can be done using the `prefers-color-scheme` media query, which lets you apply different styles based on the user's device or settings, like screen size or theme preference (light/dark mode).

-The `prefers-color-scheme` query checks if the user has selected a theme on their OS or browser.
-Don’t worry, we’ll cover media queries in more detail later.
-For now, try changing your OS or browser theme to see the example update in real time!

 ### Assignment